NTR: Mahanayakudu: Release

 NTR: Mahanayakudu was initially planned to be released on 24 January 2019.
 Later the date was revised to 26 January, then to 7 February coinciding with the release of Yatra on 8 February, a biographical film on former Chief Minister of united Andhra Pradesh Y. S. Rajasekhara Reddy.
-In January 2019, the crew took a four-day leave to celebrate Sankranti festivites causing a delay in shooting, and post-production work that would take about 10–15 days.
+In January 2019, the crew took a four-day leave to celebrate Sankranti festivities causing a delay in shooting, and post-production work that would take about 10–15 days.
 The filmmakers thus reportedly planned to release the movie on 14 February.
 Due to NTR: Kathanayakudu's poor performance at the box office, the filmmakers postponed the release of NTR: Mahanayakudu, which was scheduled to be released on 8 February and instead premiered NTR: Kathanayakudu on Amazon Prime Video on 8 February.
 The makers intended the OTT release to reach a wider audience and act as a marketing stunt for the NTR: Mahanayakudu.
 Eventually, the movie was released on 22 February.

+Critical reception

+Suhas Yellapantula of The Times of India rated 2.5/5 criticised the movie of not meeting expectations of a typical biopic which lacked major parts of the political career of NTR and rather portraying him as a godly-figure as it was in the first part of the biopic.
+He opined, Balakrishna was more comfortable playing the old-NTR rather than the young-NTR, praised Rana for his acting and criticised Krish of ambiguous shifts in the film's theme between being a romantic story and a dramatic thriller.
+He concluded, "[calling the film] a biopic would be a great disservice to NTR’s political journey".

 Box office

-The film ended up as one of the biggest commercial failures in Telugu cinema and the biggest commercial failure in Nandamuri Balakrishna's career.
 It was released with mixed expectations – high expectations from trade analysts and low expectations from others – due to the commercial failure of its prequel NTR: Kathanayakudu.
 The Telugu Desam Party politicians, including Nandigama MLA Tangirala Sowmya, held free shows at various locations in Andhra Pradesh and provided subsidises for the party's workers and used the film as a medium of campaigning for the upcoming 2019 Andhra Pradesh Legislative Assembly elections.

 In its opening weekend, the film earned ₹3.4 crore worldwide.